FreakDroid/altranBackend/README.md

 git clone https://github.com/FreakDroid/altranBackend.git altranBackend
 ```

-2. Run the npm install on the path cloned.
+2. Run the npm install on the path cloned the repo.
 You must have node 6 or later

 ```
-Casas-MacBook-Pro:altranBackend setHouse$ npm install
+ npm install
 ```

 3. Start the server

 ```
-Casas-MacBook-Pro:altranBackend setHouse$ npm start
+ npm start
 ```

 4. The site will be on http://localhost:9000/